Use Monzo to pay in shops, restaurants and online, anywhere in the world and in any currency, with no fees.

 We pass Mastercard's exchange rate directly on to you, and don't add fees or additional charges.

-Withdraw up to £200 in cash every 30 days for free.
+There are no fees to withdrawals made from an ATM in the European Economic Area (EEA).
+For other countries, you can withdraw up to £200 in cash every 30 days for free.
 If you've used your free allowance, there's a 3% charge on withdrawals after that.

 To find out how travelling abroad with Monzo works – from exchange rates to ATM fees – read our guide!